Where Are Tinted Windows Illegal? State By State (2025)

 Illegal window tint may not be as serious as a DUI or other major traffic offense, but it still comes with consequences.
 Often, drivers caught with too-dark windows will be issued a ticket and a fine.

 Some jurisdictions will instead give you a “fix-it ticket.”
 This ticket requires you to resolve the issue and provide proof you’ve done so.
-If you refuse to remove the tinting on your vehicle, you may face escalating penalties.
+In many states, illegal window tint is treated as an equipment violation, which can lead to escalating penalties if ignored.

 If you receive a ticket, you may also find that your average car insurance cost per month increases.